Cabinet Maker and Modern Kitchen Cabinet RenovationsH&H Cabinets

 Open shelving modern cabinet

 Open shelving has been in fashion in recent years.
-For a start they are more budget-friendly than traditional cabinets and help your kitchen to feel more open.
+For a start, they are more budget-friendly than traditional cabinets and help your kitchen to feel more open.
 Plus, you can place frequently used items on shelves within arm’s reach.
-Your guests can even help themselves to their own glasses and plates.
+Your guests can even help themselves with their glasses and plates.

 While open shelving is the latest trend, shelves can look busy and cluttered if you pack them with too many items.
 Plus, you might have a lot of items like that old unused cookie jar sitting on the top shelf gathering dust.
 All shelves will need to be dusted regularly.
 And open shelves do not offer as much storage space as you might think.

 So, while the jury might be out on whether open shelving is better, modern kitchen cabinets are a major prop for a great kitchen and one of the things people first notice.

 What are modern kitchen cabinets made of?

 The cardinal rule is to match your modern cabinets with your worktops.
 But, wait a moment, mixing and matching materials allows you to play with textures and enhance the kitchen’s character.
 For example, wood cabinets create a rustic vibe especially when paired with contrasting white countertops.